yhli-ml/yhli-ml/README.md

 My current research interests include but are not limited to weakly-supervised learning, long-tailed learning, and trustworthy machine learning.

-Fun Fact: I can solve a Rubik's cube in under 1 minutes!
+Fun Fact: I can solve a Rubik's cube in under 1 minutes.

 ## Tech Stack
 - **Languages:** Python, Bash, C++